egenender/MultiGames/README.md

 # Colaborators
 None

-# Telegram Bot for the Xapi prototype
+# Telegram Bot for the Multi Games By Levi
-This is a simple Telegram Bot for the Xapi prototype
+This is a simple Telegram Bot for the Multi Games By Levi

 ## Start a game
 You can contact the bot via [URL](https://URL)